 - One teaspoon of apple cider vinegar (honey optional) in enough warm water to make it palatable.

-- Oat porridge with a spoonful of ricotta, grated apple, cinnamon and honey
+- Oat porridge with a spoonful of ricotta, grated apple, cinnamon and honey if preferred

 - Smoothie made with soy milk, fresh fruit and yoghurt